lexi-lambda/lexi-lambda.github.io/_src/posts/2016-08-11-climbing-the-infinite-ladder-of-abstraction.md

 # Discovering Lisp

 Over the next few years, I grew to appreciate JavaScript’s small, simple core, despite rather disliking its object system and poor faculties for user-friendly data modeling.
-I poured over its history, and I found out that its design was heavily influenced by an obscure little language called Scheme, as well as an even more obscure language called Self, and a part of me started to wonder what it would be like to incorporate those languages’ ideas without some of the compromises JavaScript had made.
+I pored over its history, and I found out that its design was heavily influenced by an obscure little language called Scheme, as well as an even more obscure language called Self, and a part of me started to wonder what it would be like to incorporate those languages’ ideas without some of the compromises JavaScript had made.

 This idea lingered in the back of my head for a couple years, and while I tried to play with Scheme a couple times, it was simply too inaccessible for me.
 I was used to languages with powerful, easy to use IDEs, and when I found myself with nothing more than a command-line executable and rather scarce documentation, I was at a loss for how to begin.
 Even if I could do math in the REPL, where could I go from there?
 I’d started programming by building games, then websites.
 What could I possibly do with Scheme?